Microbiological Food

 Industry Application:

-Critical for dairy pasteurization verification, water quality testing, and sanitation effectiveness monitoring on food contact surfaces.
+Critical for dairy pasteurization verification, water quality monitoring, and sanitation effectiveness checks on food-contact surfaces.

 Fecal Contamination Indicator